Chart Color Schemes

 Dianella - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dianella-South has a high level of cultural diversity with 29.6% of its population speaking a language other than English at home and 40.1% born overseas.
-Christianity is the predominant religion in Dianella-South, comprising 47.3%.
-However, Judaism is substantially overrepresented at 6.7%, significantly higher than Greater Perth's average of 1.4%.
+Dianella-South has high cultural diversity, with 29.6% speaking a language other than English at home and 40.1% born overseas.
+Christianity is the main religion, comprising 47.3%.
+Judaism is overrepresented at 6.7%, compared to Greater Perth's 1.4%.

 Frequently Asked Questions - Diversity